-If you’re looking for a way to spice up your next meal, then there is no better option than this simple and refreshing spicy mango pineapple dipping sauce.
+This pineapple mango habanero salsa is the perfect way to spice up your next meal.
 A favorite recipe of ours.
 The sweet flavor of the fruit helps balance out any heat from the hot peppers so it’s perfect not only as an ingredient in recipes but also on top of dishes like chicken or pork satay skewers!
 We developed this jerk sauce recipe specifically for our Jamaican Jerk Chicken.
 This sauce complements many Jamaican dishes.
+It’s also a great dip for chips and salsa for tacos!
 A flavor explosion that is so delicious!
 Your taste buds will thank you.

 Table of Contents